 A: Most pedestrian accidents are the result of negligence and inattention behind the wheel.
 A driver who causes a pedestrian accident will be responsible for the damages they cause to the victim, but they are unlikely to face jail time unless they caused the accident through some type of intentional misconduct.
 For example, if they intended to hit the pedestrian, they could face a felony charge of attempted murder.
 If a driver hits and kills a pedestrian through negligence, they could face a vehicular manslaughter charge.

 A: If a pedestrian accident results in a fatality, the victim’s family could file a wrongful death claim against the at-fault driver.
 This type of civil case functionally replaces the personal injury claim the victim could have filed if they had survived, but a wrongful death claim focuses on the surviving family’s losses and their pain and suffering.
 If you recently lost a loved one in a fatal pedestrian accident in Morganton, you should consult a wrongful death attorney as soon as possible.

 Any pedestrian accident can be a life-changing experience, and some victims will face lifelong challenges due to the negligence and misconduct of those responsible for their injuries.
-If you believe you have grounds for legal recourse against the driver who hit you or your family member, the team at Helton, Cody & Associates, PLLC, can help you hold them accountable.
+If you believe you have grounds for legal recourse against the driver who hit you or your family member, the team at Law Office of Lyndon R. Helton, PLLC, can help you hold them accountable.
 Contact us today and set up a free consultation with an experienced Morganton pedestrian accident attorney and learn more about the recovery options available to you.